distortedfusion/blade-components/docs/10-components/accordion.md

 ## Transition

-Enable or disable transitions during item expansion by supplying the `transition="false"` attribute on the `x-accordion` component.
+Enable or disable transitions during item expansion by setting `transition` to `false` on `x-accordion`.

 ```blade-component-code
 <x-accordion :transition="false">